 COVID-19 Resource Center

-We require all visitors and patients ages 2 years and older to wear a mask or face covering at all Phoenix Children’s locations.
-Phoenix Children’s will provide masks to all patients and visitors who arrive without one.
+We require all visitors and patients who are 2 years and older to wear a mask or face covering at all Phoenix Children’s locations.
+We provide masks to all patients and visitors who arrive without one.

 Can I wear a mask that I bring from home?

-Yes, caregivers and patients ages 2+ should arrive wearing a cloth mask or face covering.
-Those who arrive without a mask will be provided one to wear through the duration of the visit.
+Yes, caregivers and patients who are 2 years and older should arrive wearing a mask or face covering.
+Those who arrive without a mask will be provided one to wear during their visit.
 Patients and visitors who have a fever or other symptoms (and cannot reschedule) will be issued medical masks.

 When can I take off the mask?

-- Inpatient: If your child is inpatient at the hospital, you may take off your mask ONLY in your child’s room alone with the door closed.
-When a clinician or other staff member enters the room, please put your mask back on.
+Inpatient: If your child is an inpatient at the hospital, you may take off your mask ONLY in your child’s room with the door closed.
+When a medical caregiver or other staff member enters the room, please put your mask back on.

-- Outpatient: For visits to the emergency department, urgent care, specialty clinics, outpatient surgical center or other sites of services, please wear your mask at all times.
-Your clinician will instruct you to remove your child’s mask as needed during your visit.
-If wearing a medical mask from Phoenix Children’s, place your mask in trash can when you leave.
+Outpatient: For visits to Phoenix Children’s emergency room, urgent care, specialty clinics, outpatient surgical center or other sites of care, please wear your mask at all times.
+Your care provider will instruct you to remove your child’s mask as needed during your visit.

 What if I need to eat or drink?
 (Inpatient families only)

-- If possible, eat in your child’s room.
-If you have to eat in the cafeteria or another common area, please maintain six feet of distance from others at all times.
+If possible, eat in your child’s room.
+If you have to eat in the cafeteria or another common area, please maintain a six-foot distance from others at all times.